Skip to main content

 • AEM-Informed Design Guidance: Balance user needs with technical feasibility to ensure implementable designs

-Visual guidance showing atomic structures needed of design for development
+Visual guidance showing atomic structures required for design-to-development translation

 • Clear Specification Documents: Present technical details with minimal design for easy scanning and reference